 Animal welfare concerns

-If you suspect the dog is barking because of neglect or abandonment your concerns should be reported to the RSPCA.
+If you suspect a dog is barking because of neglect or abandonment, please contact the RSPCA.